Areas of expertise: The Holocaust, modern genocide, racism, working-class & labor history, and resistance

 Dr. Cox's first book (Circles of Resistance: Jewish, Leftist, and Youth Dissidence in Nazi Germany) was published in 2009, and his To Kill a People: Genocide in the Twentieth Century is being published in February 2016 by Oxford University Press.
 John earned his Ph.D. in History at UNC-Chapel Hill in 2006 and came to UNC Charlotte in 2011, after teaching History for five years at Florida Gulf Coast University, where he founded and directed a Holocaust & human rights studies center.

-His current research projects analyze anti-Nazi resistance within Buchenwald and the post-war memory and political uses of that resistance; Jewish participation in the fight against Franco in Spain; and a comparative analysis of resistance during multiple genocides.
-John is also publishing a memoir written by a German-Jewish anti-Nazi resister, and developing a major co-edited volume on world genocide.
+His current research projects analyze anti-Nazi resistance within Buchenwald and the post-war memory and political uses of that resistance; Jewish participation in the fight against Franco in Spain; and an analysis of the relationship of capitalism to genocide.
+John is also publishing a memoir written by a German-Jewish anti-Nazi resister, and co-editing a major volume on world genocide, to be published in 2018.

-Dr. Cox coordinates our department's Center for Holocaust, Genocide & Human Rights (HGHR) Studies and administers our minor in HGHR Studies.
+Dr. Cox directs our department's Center for Holocaust, Genocide & Human Rights (HGHR) Studies and administers our minor in HGHR Studies.
 Upcoming events organized or co-sponsored by the Center: http://gias.uncc.edu/hghr-center/2016-events.

 His Academia.edu site: https://uncc.academia.edu/JCox